 Kurt Cobain’s 1970s Univox Hi-Flier Phase 3

-This is one of the first guitars (likely the first electric guitar) that Kurt ever bought.
-To try and figure out when exactly Kurt acquired and used the guitar, we mostly have to draw clues from these photos, which unfortunately have no official dating, so we’re left to theory craft.
+This is one of the first guitars (possibly the first electric guitar) that Kurt ever owned.
+To try and figure out when exactly Kurt acquired and used the guitar, we mostly have to draw clues from the photo shown below, which unfortunately has no official dating, so we’re left to theory craft.

 About the Guitar and Usage

 Kurt’s Univox was a model called Hi-Flier, and it was most likely manufactured sometime between 1974 and 1977.
 The main guide in determining these dates is the two humbucker pickups in the guitar which didn’t appear on this model until 1974, and the white pickguard which was replaced with a black one on sunburst models in 1977.
 This guitar was basically a cheap alternative to the Mosrite Ventures model, a guitar Kurt used later on in his career.